Rhinoplasty – Nose Surgery

 - Your nose is crooked, out of alignment, or poorly shaped due to injury or genetics.

-- You have a deviated septum or nasal blockage that leads to difficult breathing (surgery is then a septoplasty and may be covered by insurance, as well as performed at the same time as a cosmetic rhinoplasty).
+- You have a deviated septum or nasal blockage that leads to difficult breathing (surgery for this is called a septoplasty and may be covered by insurance, as well as performed at the same time as a cosmetic rhinoplasty).

 - You would like improvement in the appearance of your nose.